PlaneSense: History

-President and CEO of PlaneSense, Inc., George Antoniadis, explains, "PlaneSense, Inc. has built its successful business model on the Pilatus PC-12.
-For over twenty-one years, this versatile, efficient and reliable aircraft has served us extremely well.
-The PlaneSense program employs the largest civilian fleet of the PC-12 aircraft in the world, which speaks volumes about our satisfaction with the performance of the aircraft and our long lasting relationship with Pilatus."

-In 1994 George Antoniadis arranged a visit to Pilatus Aircraft Stans, Switzerland, to view their new turboprop model - the PC-12.
+In 1994, George Antoniadis arranged a visit to Pilatus Aircraft Stans, Switzerland, to view their new turboprop model - the PC-12.
 He reviewed the PC-12, analyzed its operating characteristics and soon became convinced that it was the airplane he'd been seeking.
 He placed an order in September 1995 and took delivery of the 20th Pilatus PC-12 off the assembly line.

 The Pilatus PC-24 jet entered service in early 2018, with PlaneSense taking delivery of the first production model.
 Building on the success of the Pilatus PC-12 turboprops, the PC-24 aims to offer PC-12 versatility with turbojet powered performance.
 PlaneSense is the launch customer with a preliminary order for six jets under contract.
-Before taking delivery of the PC-24, PlaneSense purchased four Nextant 400XTi aircraft but now the jet program is dedicated to the PC-24 fleet.
+Before taking delivery of the PC-24, PlaneSense purchased four Nextant 400XTi aircraft, but now the jet program is dedicated to the PC-24 fleet.